-The singular modules enjoy several natural generalisations of the standard properties of tame modules, some of which we gather here.
-We will refer to ''affine`` modules when $\wh{\mf{g}}$ is involved, and to ''finite`` modules when $\mf{g}_{p}$ is.
+In any event, the singular modules enjoy several natural generalisations of the standard properties of tame modules, some of which we gather here.
+(We will refer to `affine' modules when $\wh{\mf g}$ is involved, and to `finite' modules when $\mf g_p$ is.)